carlsaliba/carlsaliba/README.md

   A mathematical modeling project using the **SIR model** to predict the progression of COVID-19 cases.

 - 🧠 **Graph Convolutional Networks (GCNs)**
-  Exploring node classification and graph-based learning using PyTorch Geometric.
+  Exploring node classification and graph-based learning.

 - 🎲 **Game Theory Simulations**
   Implementations of strategy optimization and equilibrium simulations in multi-agent environments.